NAnand-TUD/NAnand-TUD.github.io/content/publication/ASME2018/index.md

 publication: ASME
 publication_short: Journal of Engineering for Gas Turbine and Power.

-abstract:
+abstract: The stator vanes of high-temperature organic Rankine cycle (ORC) radial-inflow turbines (RIT) operate under severe expansion ratios and the associated fluid-dynamic losses account for nearly two-thirds of the total losses generated within the blading passages.
+The efficiency of the machine can strongly benefit from specialized high-fidelity design methods able to provide shapes attenuating shock wave formation, consequently reducing entropy generation across the shock-wave and mitigating shock-wave boundary layer interaction.
+Shape optimization is certainly a viable option to deal with supersonic ORC stator design, but it is computationally expensive.
+In this work, a robust method to approach the problem at reduced computational cost is documented.
+The method consists of a procedure encompassing the method of characteristics (MoC), extended to nonideal fluid flow, for profiling the diverging part of the nozzle.
+The subsonic section and semibladed suction side are retrieved using a simple conformal geometrical transformation.
+The method is applied to design a supersonic ORC stator working with Toluene vapor, for which two blade shapes were already available.
+The comparison of fluid-dynamic performance clearly indicates that the MoC-Based method is able to provide the best results with the lowest computational effort, and is therefore suitable to be used in a systematic manner for drawing general design guidelines.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []